Display Your Name

 Let's break it down:

-This line tells the operating system that the program ended successfully.
+This tells the computer that the program ran successfully and is now ending.